Aliases for GEMIN2 Gene

 GeneCards Summary for GEMIN2 Gene

 GEMIN2 (Gem Nuclear Organelle Associated Protein 2) is a Protein Coding gene.
-Diseases associated with GEMIN2 include Mowat-Wilson Syndrome and Spinal Muscular Atrophy.
-Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Gene Expression.
+Diseases associated with GEMIN2 include Spinal Muscular Atrophy and Muscular Atrophy.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and RNA transport.

 UniProtKB/Swiss-Prot Summary for GEMIN2 Gene